Tuesday, 2 October 2007

 And before you all turn your sneering faces away, remember this: Nirvana only agreed to headline the Reading festival in 1992 on the condition that Bjorn Again were also on the bill.
 There were many lumberjack-shirted grunge fans standing with clods of mud in their hands waiting to pelt the antipodean impostors, Bailey included, until they saw Kurt Cobain et al standing by the stage lapping it up.
 And Earth, Wind For Hire had the same effect it was confoundingly enjoyable.

 What I like about this review is how Edd seems to imply that he really wanted to hate it, but just found it so darn enjoyable that he couldn't.
 That's really something.
 Add to this another mention in The Independent and a four star review in Heat, yeah that's right, then we've managed to get some serious press coverage out of this (which I don't doubt is down to Bill.
 His name attached to it has given it much kudos) and for our first effort, we should be very proud.
-Now all we've got to do is try to sell another one (or two).Tuesday 28 August 2007
+Now all we've got to do is try to sell another one (or two).Tuesday, 28 August 2007

 Comedy of the Week?
 Really?